 We recommend that you take full advantage of semantic HTML to build up your story.
 However, some tools designed for the social media use case may instead export a story such that each slide is represented as a video file that bakes in all the text into the video.
 In this case it is recommended to add the precise text displayed inside of the video as a “title” attribute on the amp-video element.
 Again, only do this if you absolutely cannot use semantic markup in your Stories generation.

-While the Stories format is traditionally associated with mobile consumption, AMP Stories also work on desktop with optional support for landscape displays.
+While the Stories format is traditionally associated with mobile consumption, Web Stories also work on desktop with optional support for landscape displays.
 This means that your Stories can also appear in desktop search results without any extra work.

 AMP’s canonical-pairing is not supported

 Although Web Stories are created using the AMP framework, Web Stories should be self-canonical.
 That is, the <link rel=”amphtml”..> pairing that is frequently used by AMP Pages is not available for Stories.
 A long form article (or standalone video) and a Web Story about the same topic are different stand-alone web experiences; one should not be canonical for the other.
 However, if you have a separate story webpage with the same content as a Web Story, you should consider making the Web Story canonical.
 Make sure to AMP-validate your Web Stories.

 The Secret of SEO

 As a final reminder: Content is king!
 Like any web page, providing high quality content that is useful and interesting to your users is and will always be the most important “SEO tactic” that cannot be ignored and takes precedence above all else.
 Include a complete narrative and follow these best practices to take advantage of the unique characteristics of the format to keep the users engaged.